yoyoberenguer/NE555-timer-/README.md

 ```
 * (v+ voltage on pin 5 and v- voltage on pin 2) and VCC = 5V

-These two voltages will be used to control the charge and discharge of the external capacitor C.
+These two voltages will be used to control the charge and discharge of the external capacitor C and will
-`1/3 Vcc` and `2/3 Vcc` will be the `minimum` and `maximum` values during the charge and discharge of the
+determine the voltages range of the Capacitor C with `1/3 Vcc` and `2/3 Vcc` being the `minimum` and `maximum`
-capacitor C through the resistors (RA & RB).
+values during the charge and discharge of the capacitor C through the resistors (RA & RB).

-The voltage divider provide two floating values that will be used by the next stage to compare the actual
-capacitor voltage level.
-When MIN and MAX values are reach during the charging process, the comparators
+When MIN and MAX values are reach during the charging process, the comparators  will sequentially trigger two
-will sequentially trigger two signals, `RESET` and `SET` to the flip-flop in order to control the Transistor
-T1 (NPN 2n222) status (open/close).
+signals, `RESET` and `SET` to the flip-flop in order to control the Transistor T1 (NPN 2n222) status (open/close).

 ### Comparators U1A & U1B